 The success of COPE to date has been made possible through a number of supporting partnerships with individuals, organisations and corporate community, together with the the commitment of our dedicated Board, Company Members and team of staff.

 The Commonwealth Government has supported the development of a number of key areas of work undertaken by COPE.

-In 2017, the Government funded the revision of Australia’s National Perinatal Mental Health Guideline.
+In 2017 and 2023, the Government funded the revision of Australia’s National Perinatal Mental Health Guideline.
 This serves to ensure provision of advice for consumers, carers and health professionals reflects the latest recent evidence and informs best practice.
 More information about the Guideline Revision can be found here.